TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Introduction

 To overcome the data limitation problem for learning image rain and noise removal, we propose a task-driven approach to substitute the current data-driven approach for training neural networks.
 By considering image patches discriminatively according to spatial and statistical properties, we introduce the N-frequency-K-shot learning task.
 The N-frequency-K-shot learning task aims to learn image rain and noise removal on a tiny dataset consisting of image patches from $N$ clusters and each cluster with $K$ examples.
 During the training process, the neural network can learn from numerous N-frequency-K-shot tasks instead of learning from plenty of data.
-Concretely, the neural network first adapts itself to a batch of N-frequency-K-shot learning tasks, then it summaries the knowledge obtained from each task to make a significant update.
-The training process of neural networks with the TRNR approach is similar to the Model Agnostic Meta-Learning (MAML) that focuses on fast adaptation to unknown tasks.
+Concretely, the neural network first adapts itself to a batch of N-frequency-K-shot learning tasks, then it summaries the knowledge obtained from all tasks to make a significant update.
+The training process of neural networks with the TRNR approach is similar to the Model Agnostic Meta-Learning (MAML) which focuses on fast adaptation to unknown tasks.
 To prove the effectiveness of the proposed TRNR approach, we design a light Multi-Scale Residual Network (MSResNet) with about 0.9M parameters for image rain removal.
-We use a simple ResNet with about 1.2M parameters from~\cite{AdaFM} that we denote as DNNet in this paper for blind gaussian noise removal.
-In practice, MSResNet using the TRNR strategy with 100 images from Rain100L\cite{Yang2017Jorder} (50.0\% of train-set), 250 images from Rain100H\cite{Yang2017Jorder} (20.0\% of train-set), 280 images from Rain800\cite{Rain800} (40\% of train-set), and DNNet using 500 images from BSD500\cite{BSD} and Waterloo \cite{ma2017waterloo} (9.7\% of train-set) have achieved impressive performances when compared to recent image rain removal \cite{Fu2017DDN,Yang2017Jorder,Xia2018Rescan,Zhang2018DID,DualCNN,Yang2019acm,BRN2020TIP,MPRNet,DCSFN} and gaussian noise removal~\cite{dabovBM3D,KaiZhangDnCNN2017,Zhang2018FFDNet, BUIFD, PaCNet,NLNet2017Left} models.
+And we use MSResNet with about 2.4M parameters for Gaussian noise removal.
+In practice, MSResNet using the TRNR strategy with 100 images from Rain100L\cite{Yang2017Jorder} (50.0\% of train-set), 250 images from Rain100H\cite{Yang2017Jorder} (20.0\% of train-set), 280 images from Rain800\cite{Rain800} (40\% of train-set), 600 images from RainLight~\cite{JORDERE}, RainHeavy~\cite{JORDERE} (33.3\% of train-set), 1400 images from Rain1400~\cite{Fu2017DDN} (11.1\% of train-set), and 500 images from BSD500\cite{BSD} and Waterloo \cite{ma2017waterloo} (9.7\% of train-set) respectively have achieved impressive performances when compared to recent image rain removal \cite{Fu2017DDN,Yang2017Jorder,Xia2018Rescan,Zhang2018DID,DualCNN,Yang2019acm,JORDERE,MPRNet,DCSFN,ADN,RLNet,JDDGD} and Gaussian noise removal~\cite{dabovBM3D,KaiZhangDnCNN2017,Zhang2018FFDNet, BUIFD, PaCNet,NLNet2017Left} models.